Bude Harbour Walk

 Continue your walk along the Strand the Strand.
 This takes you to the Carriers Inn; itself a very old building.

-This was also where a rustic steppingstone pontoon, called “Butcher’s Bridge” crossed the river to Shalder Hills and to the lime kilns.
+This was also where a rustic steppingstone pontoon, called “Butcher’s Bridge” crossed the river to Shalder Hills and to what was possibly lime kilns.
 Local people in 1890 wanted this rebuilt as it was more convenient than the bridge!

 As you near the end of your walk, look to your left where you can see the remaining Shalder Hill on which is placed the War Memorial and on which the town has a Weather Station, which has faithfully been run by local people for much of the last century.
 As a result, the weather stats tell us that Bude does enjoy a special climate when compared to many west coast resorts.